francislxw/cv/k8s/1.Create a Deployment/README.md

 ```

 10. $ curl http://172.17.0.107:32423

-[Verifying this on the Katacoda, since it's not supported in Mac M1 machine]
+&emsp;&emsp;[Verifying this on the Katacoda, since it's not supported in Mac M1 machine]

 ```
 CLIENT VALUES:
 client_address=172.18.0.1